shaimaa-hshalaby/Angular_Guide/00-Angular Introduction/README.md

       -  the @NgModule decorator identifies AppModule as a NgModule class. @NgModule takes a metadata object that tells Angular how to compile and launch the application.
 -  **declarations array**
      -  The module's declarations array tells Angular which components belong to that module.
 As you create more components, add them to declarations.
+     -  by default, angular does not scan all your files to search for components, instead, you must register your components by yourself.
      -  we can declare components, pipes and directives in the declarations array.
      -  components, pipes and directives must belong to one module only
      -  to register components to a module, we must do 3 steps: